Neshoz/ktor-example/README.md

 You are free to use any libraries you want to accomplish the task, but be ready to explain your libraries of choice in the follow-up interview should they be questioned.

-**Before you get started, fork the repository, and work towards the forked version.**

 ### Requirements